ohmoomtang/Recruitment/README.md

   **1.Apprenticeship** - This stream opens for the one who interested to do apprenticeship or internship with NASA with a possibility to convert into permanent role in the future.
 This stream is suitable for fresh graduates or individual who already worked in industry but want to obtain experience with NASA.

   This stream gives applicant **an incentive of 15 bonus points**.
-However, this stream do not pay salary for a certain period of apprenticeship.
+However, this stream does not pay salary for a certain period of apprenticeship.
 After candidate pass probation period, a candidate will get salary for internship and working with NASA.

   **2.Permanent Position - Return to NASA** - This stream opens for the one who left NASA and would like to rejoin NASA again.
 This stream gives applicant **an incentive of 5 bonus points**